floorford/bootcamp--week-09--react/scripts/05-react-router/README.md

 	- No flash of a white screen, no blank page
 	- Seamless more modern and responsive experience for users
 	- Seems like normal browser functionality to the user: can use the back and forward buttons as if it was any other website
+    - We are not actually leaving the original page - just changing which components we can see
 - Setup: `react-router-dom`
 - Import `BrowserRouter as Router` and `Route`
 - BrowserRouter:
-	- Uses history API: history object from the DOM Window object, lets us see user's history if page navigation
+	- Uses history API: history object from the DOM Window object - exists for us to use in the browser, lets us see user's history if page navigation
 	- Unavailable for IE9 and lower
 	- Clean routes: `www.example.com/person/john`
 	- Needs to be backed by a web server i.e. if the route only exists in the react app but not on server, reloading, linking etc. (anything that hits the server directly) will return 404
 	- Server has access to the full URL
 	- Large applications
+    - Works for us because our web server which only deals with rendering our react app
 - HashRouter:
 	- Uses URL hash
 	- Server side routing independant from client side routing
 	- No browser issues
-	- Server does not have access to the path behind the # -`www.example.com/#/person/john`
+	- Server does not have access to the path after the # -`www.example.com/#/person/john`
 	- Client interprets bit after the hash
 	- Small client side app which doesn't need a backend OR is has routes which should not effect the browser URL e.g a widget on a website

-- Keep `Header` but use `Route` for rest
+- Keep `Header` separate but use `Route` for rest
-- Add a route to `exact path="/"` to `Content` using `component`
+- Add a route with `exact path="/"` to `Content` using the `component` prop
 	```js
 	<Router>
     	<>